- About us

 The service standard processing time set by the Australian Government for Partner Visa applications in Moscow is 12 months.
-In the vast majority of cases, we are able to finalise applications within approximately 6 months.
+In some cases the Australian Embassy in Moscow is able to finalise applications within approximately 6-8 months.
 However, some complex applications may take longer to process.
 Please apply as early as possible before the time you wish to move to Australia.

 Initial entry to Australia